kamrik/IntroText/labs/lab_05_BanditCLI.md

 The game is organized in levels starting at
 [Level 0](https://overthewire.org/wargames/bandit/bandit0.html),
 on each level your goal is to find the password for the next level.
-The username used to log in indicates the level. `bandit0` for level 0, `bandit1` for level 1 and so on.
+The username used to log into the game indicates the level. `bandit0` for level 0, `bandit1` for level 1 and so on.

 To start Level 0 connect to the game server using SSH on port 2220 using this command.
 The username and password are both `bandit0`
 ```